brian14708/wh-briefings/presidential-actions/2022-01/2022-01-31-a-proclamation-on-american-heart-month-2022.md

 modified_time: 2022-01-31 11:40:00-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/01/31/a-proclamation-on-american-heart-month-2022/
 published_time: 2022-01-31 11:39:59-05:00
-title: A Proclamation on American Heart Month, 2022
+title: "A Proclamation on American Heart Month,\_2022"
 ---

 Heart disease is a leading cause of death in the United States, claiming